strontic/strontic.github.io/xcyclopedia/library/lpaq8.exe-FB54AEEDCC7F2FF15751E341B578B7F3.md

 ## Signature

-* Status: The file C:\program files\PeaZip\res\lpaq\lpaq8.exe is not digitally signed.
+* Status: The file C:\Program Files\PeaZip\res\lpaq\lpaq8.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: